mikemeyer186/wordpress-server/README.md

 -   `ports`: The ports that are exposed to the host.
 The default port is `8080`.
 -   `volumes`: The volumes that are mounted to the host.
 The default volume is `wp_data`.
 -   `networks`: The network that is used by both services containers.
 The default network is `wp_network`.
 -   `restart`: The restart policy for the container.
-The default policy is `on-failure`.
+The default policy is `unless-stopped`.

 #### MariaDB Service